Our Current and Recent Work

 “OLD and BOLD”: Brain Health and Physical Activity

 The goal of our study is to gain knowledge that will help make recommendations for physical activity for adults to support their brain and cognitive health.
 Precisely, we will study how physical activity relates to physical fitness, brain health, and cognitive aging.
-We are now recruiting adults who are 60 or older and are in good general health, have no neurological or mental disease, or heart disease.
+We’re now recruiting adults who are 60 or older and are in good general health, having no neurological, mental, or heart disease.

 FAST: Fit and Active Seniors – Lifestyle Intervention Study